 WARNING / DANGER

 All our vegetable and essential oils are always produced 100% pure and are mainly supplied for professional users and applications.
-The moment you order from us, it is important that you are aware of the dangers when working with essential oils and base oils.
-Although essential oils play an important role in aromatherapeutic purposes/cosmetics, an essential oil are dangerous to your health if you get it wrong processed, packaged, transported and/or used.
+When you order from us, it is important that you are aware of the hazards when working with essential oils and carrier oils.
+Although essential oils play an important role in aromatherapeutic purposes/cosmetics, an essential oil can be dangerous to your health if you handle, package, transport, and/or use it incorrectly.

-The following section provides more information about the health and safety considerations that apply to the handling, processing, transportation, and use of essential oils in trade or retail.
+In the following section, you will find more information about the health and safety considerations applicable when handling, processing, transporting, and using essential oils in trade or retail.

-The Globally Harmonized System of Classification and Labeling of Chemicals (GHS) is an internationally agreed system created by the United Nations.
-It is designed to replace the different classification and labeling standards used in different countries with the use of consistent criteria at the global level.
-It replaces the previous classification systems of the European Union and the Occupational Safety and Health Administration (OSHA) of the United States.
+The Globally Harmonized System of Classification and Labelling of Chemicals (GHS) is an internationally agreed system established by the United Nations.
+It is designed to replace the different classification and labeling standards used in various countries by using consistent criteria worldwide.
+It replaces the previous classification systems of the European Union and the United States Occupational Safety and Health Administration (OSHA).

 The GHS has introduced new "common" hazard symbols worldwide.
 These are the symbols used in the GHS.

-For more information on GHS.
-View this wikipedia page here.
+For more information about GHS.
+See this Wikipedia page here.

 Flammability

-Certain essential oils are classified as Class 3 Flammable Liquids and therefore require additional controls when transported by air, land and sea.
+Certain essential oils are classified as flammable liquids of class 3 and therefore require extra controls during transport by air, land, and sea.
 Such oils include:

 Tea Tree